Saigon Nightlife: The Best Bars and Clubs

 If you want to listen to local bands, there are some alternative venues as well such as Fang, Snuffbox, MZ Club, RockFanClub and Yoko.
-Some years ago, we would definitely have recommended Acoustic Bar but unfortunately, they’ve changed their focus to cater to a more mainstream audience.
+Acoustic Bar is also worth checking out, but they’ve recently changed their focus to cater to a more mainstream audience.

-Ho Chi Minh City’s nightlife scene for Vietnamese is incredibly huge, yet few foreigners seem to be interested.
-In District 1 alone, you have at least 15 popular nightclubs, 30 karaoke bars, and twice as many beer bars.
-If you dare to venture in other districts, you will discover there are hundreds more.
+Ho Chi Minh City’s Vietnamese nightlife scene is huge, yet attracts few foreigners.
+In District 1 alone, there are at least 15 popular nightclubs, 30 karaoke bars, and twice as many beer bars.
+If you dare to venture out to other districts, you will easily discover hundreds more.

-We are big fans of those clubs as they can be great for meeting Vietnamese people.
+These clubs can be great for meeting Vietnamese people.
 The atmosphere is usually crazier than in more Western clubs.
-The way they operate is quite different than other venues, though.
+The way they operate is quite different than other venues as well.

-Most likely, you will have to buy at least one bottle of alcohol as they won’t sell drinks by the glass.
+Most likely, you will have to buy at least one bottle of alcohol as they don’t typically sell drinks by the glass.

-For this reason, it is best to come with a small group, unless you’re an alcoholic.
+For this reason, it is best to come with a small group.
 The bouncers and waiters might offer you the company of ladies/hostesses who will expect some tips as well.
-They may also bring you an expensive fruit platter that is best to refuse.
+They may also offer you an expensive fruit platter—a staple for any Vietnamese night out.